Take a Road Trip to These 7 Covered Bridges in the Adirondacks

 The bridge is an extremely popular spot for visitors who want to stop for photographs.
 If you would like to stay in this scenic area for a while, Northville is your best option for lodging.
-The nearby community offers cottages at Lapland Lake Nordic Vacation Center and quaint cabins at The Cabins in Hope.
+The nearby community offers cottages at Lapland Lake Nordic Vacation Center and historic, luxury guest rooms at Inn at the Bridge.

 3. Ticonderoga "Kissing" Bridge (Ticonderoga, NY)

 Photo courtesy of Adirondack Winery, credit to Sasha Pardy

 Are you looking for a more romantic covered bridge in the Adirondacks?
 If so, try the Kissing Bridge in the Town of Ticonderoga.
 Located in the northern end of town, this covered bridge crosses over Ticonderoga Creek/La Chute River.
 In 1994, the bridge was covered by the local Elks Lodge and named the Kissing Bridge.